jona-sassenhagen/popsi/content/docker_apply.md

 The Open Science Workshop Series continues.
 We are happy to announce our upcoming Docker Workshop held by Peer Herholz.

+*Why Docker?*

+- **Reproducibility** We are in a replication crisis.
+Docker tackles the technical side of this problem: by *containerizing* the software environment underlying a scientific analysis, others can exactly reproduce the analysis you did - or you can reproduce the analyses others did.
+Docker takes care of installing all of the relevant software in exactly the right configuration.
+- **State Of The Pipelines** Docker makes it easy to access the software pipelines of methodological experts.
+  It allows you to acces their analysis tools and easily apply them to your own data.

 The respository for the workshop and a tentative schedule can be found [here](https://github.com/PeerHerholz/docker_ws_os_frankfurt/blob/master/README.md)

 All information and registration can be found here: